Freedom of Information (FOIA)

 • Reverse the disclosure denial in part and uphold the disclosure denial in part.

 Whether or not you submitted an appeal of a denial to the Agency, you may file a civil action in the County Circuit Court within 180 days after NeMCMHA’s final determination to deny your request.
-If you prevail in the civil action, the court will award you reasonable attorneys’ fees, costs and disbursements.
+If you prevail in the civil action, the court will award you reasonable attorneys’ fees, costs, and disbursements.
 If the court determines that NeMCMHA acted arbitrarily and capriciously in refusing to disclose or provide a public record, the court shall award you damages in the amount of $1,000.

 Appeal of an Excess FOIA Processing Fee

-If you believe the fee charged by NeMCMHA to process your FOIA request exceeds the amount permitted by state law, you must first appeal to the Agency by filing a written appeal for a fee reduction to the office of the NeMCMHA Director.
+If you believe the fee charged by NeMCMHA to process your FOIA request exceeds the amount permitted by state law, you must first appeal to the Agency by filing a written appeal for a fee reduction to the office of the NeMCMHA Executive Director.

-NeMCMHA is not considered to have received a written appeal until the first regularly scheduled NeMCMHA Management meeting following submission of the written appeal.
+NeMCMHA is not considered to have received a written appeal until the first regularly scheduled NeMCMHA ManagementTeam meeting following submission of the written appeal.
 Within 10 business days after receiving the appeal, NeMCMHA will respond in writing by:

 • Waiving the fee;